MikoKozlowski/Portfolio/README.md

 3) Neuroscience & Genomics Background: Cell biology, genomics, data analysis in neuroscience research

 Goals
-I'm actively seeking opportunities to apply my skills in Python and data analysis to real-world problems.
-I'm particularly interested in the medical field, where I could address questions relevant to people's health.
-This could involve tasks like analyzing clinical trial data or developing predictive models for disease risk assessment using machine learning or artificial intelligence.
-I'm also drawn to the world of Business Intelligence (BI) and the power of data to drive informed decision-making across various industries.
+I'm actively seeking opportunities to utilize my Python and data science expertise on real-world problems in healthcare and finance.
+In the medical field, I'm particularly interested in leveraging data analysis to answer critical questions about human health.
+This could involve tasks like analyzing clinical trial data or developing predictive models for disease risk assessment using machine learning and artificial intelligence.

+The world of financial data science also holds great appeal.
+Here, the vast amount of data offers a chance to use my analytical skills to drive informed decision-making.
+This could involve analyzing financial market trends, building risk assessment models for loans or investments, or even developing data-driven algorithmic trading strategies.

 Contact
 Feel free to connect with me on [LinkedIn](https://linkedin.com/in/mikołaj-kozłowski-867962192)